 Clothing must be suitable for all scheduled classroom activities including physical education, science labs, and other activities where unique hazards exist.

-Students are only allowed to wear pajamas on school-sanctioned special days.
+Students are permitted to wear pajama pants to school as long as they meet all other dress code requirements including the No Show Zone expectation.
 Caps, hats, bandannas must not be worn in the school building during the school day unless there is a special activity where they are deemed appropriate by the Administration.
 Head coverings are permitted for religious purposes.
 Hoods should not be worn over the head in common areas such as the hallways, Main Office, or cafeteria.
 It is up to teacher discretion whether hoods are permitted in a classroom.